intentor/survival-orbiting/README.md

 ## Technology Notes

-Made with Unity 3D 4.6.1f1; some space art from [SPACE for Unity – Space Scene Construction Kit for Unity3D](http://u3d.as/content/imphenzia/space-for-unity-space-scene-construction-kit/4aY).
+Made with Unity 3D 4.6.1f1.

+Some space art from [SPACE for Unity – Space Scene Construction Kit for Unity3D](http://u3d.as/content/imphenzia/space-for-unity-space-scene-construction-kit/4aY).

 ## Credits

 **Art and Game Design**

 [Alvaro "Zumba" Gabriele](https://www.facebook.com/alvaro.gabriele)

-**Programming, Music and (the few) Sound Effects** [André "Intentor" Martins](http://intentor.com.br/)
+**Programming, Music and (the few) Sound Effects**

+[André "Intentor" Martins](http://intentor.com.br/)

 **Thanks to**
-Sabrina Nascimento for additional testing, moral support and beyond Faimah Lis for her patience for the almost 48 hours without Zumba "General" for supporting us when the fuel was low (very very low!)
+Sabrina Nascimento for additional testing, moral support and beyond

+Faimah Lis for her patience for the almost 48 hours without Zumba

+"General" for supporting us when the fuel was low (very very low!)

 ## License